Trump seeks new China tariffs, as trade war worries mount

 "The word I want to use is 'reciprocal,'" Trump said, pointing to in imbalance in tariffs leveled by the two nations against imported goods from the other.
 He deemed the China-U.S. trade deficit "the largest deficit of any country in the history of our world," estimating the imbalance between $375 billion and $504 billion.
 "It's out of control."

+Later, during a panel discussion with millennials next to the White House, Trump said he's fixing problems that should've already been solved by his predecessors.
+"Past presidents should never have allowed this to happen," he said, without naming names.

+"We got stuck with a lot of beauties, but we'll fix them," he assured the friendly audience to applause.

-“The bottom line here,” top White House trade adviser Peter Navarro told reporters Thursday morning, is “what the U.S. is doing is simply strategically defending itself against this particular form of economic aggression” from China.
+“The bottom line here,” top White House trade adviser Peter Navarro told reporters Thursday morning, is that "the U.S. is doing is simply strategically defending itself against this particular form of economic aggression” from China.

 Navarro called China’s attempts to dominate technology and intellectual property fields an “anathema to a free market global trading system.”